paradoxical-io/atmos/README.md

 }
 ```

-Finally, any backoff policy can be configured so that each successive backoff duration is perturbed by a random value:
+Any backoff policy can be configured so that each successive backoff duration is perturbed by a random value:

 ```scala
 import scala.concurrent.duration._